Roland Lefebvre: International career

-In 1989 Lefebvre was in the Netherlands side that recorded a surprising victory over an England XI including Nasser Hussain, Alec Stewart and Derek Pringle in a limited-over match., and he was also present when they repeated the achievement (with Hussain again and Darren Gough in the England XI) four years later.
+In 1989 Lefebvre was in the Netherlands side that recorded a surprising victory over an England XI including Nasser Hussain, Alec Stewart and Derek Pringle in a limited-over match, and he was also present when they repeated the achievement (with Hussain again and Darren Gough in the England XI) four years later.
 In between, Lefebvre also helped the Netherlands in their surprise victory against a West Indies team including Richie Richardson, Desmond Haynes, Courtney Walsh and Carl Hooper (who Lefebvre dismissed) in another limited-over match in 1991.
-These matches did not have one-day international status, but in the following winter, 1993/4, Lefebvre took 11 wickets at 16.45 in the ICC Trophy, helping the Netherlands to third in the tournament and thus qualification for the 1996 Cricket World Cup, ensuring the team would play its first full internationals in that tournament.
+These matches did not have one-day international status but, during the following winter, 1993/4, Lefebvre took 11 wickets at 16.45 in the ICC Trophy, helping the Netherlands to achieve third place in the tournament and qualification for the 1996 Cricket World Cup, ensuring the team would play its first full internationals in that tournament.

 Although a bad groin injury in 1995 forced Lefebvre to retire from professional cricket, he continued to appear for his country in the ICC Trophy, a competition for which he holds several career records: most appearances (43), most wickets taken (71 at just 11.64) and most catches by an outfielder (26).
 He also appeared for the Netherlands at full One Day International level in both the 1996 and 2003 World Cups and in the 2002–03 Champions Trophy, captaining the Dutch team from 1999 onwards.
 Although because of injury he missed his team's first victory in a one-day international, coming in the 2003 World Cup against Namibia, ESPNCricinfo describes Lefebvre as "arguably the best cricketer Holland has produced".

-Lefebvre retired from playing after the 2003 World Cup, and is now employed as the Dutch national youth coach.
+Lefebvre retired from playing after the 2003 World Cup, and now serves as the Dutch national youth coach.